 The open rate would be a newsletter email, like what percentage of people were opening your emails and they couldn’t even answer it.
 They don’t even track the data.
 So they send out these newsletters.
 And, you know, I guess what I’m saying, you know, to folks out there is I believe that, you know, the traditional methods of cancer nonprofits, uh, fundraising is by going by the way, the dinosaur, and if you’re an existing cancer non-profit, and you’re not thinking about research data and becoming a data company, you’re really going to go by way of Susan B Komen, as I’ve tried to tell you all before, you know, the cancer platform is designed to collect patient reported outcomes, data, which doesn’t exist, which is the hottest, most important data set that pharmaceutic companies are dying to understand the patient experience.
 So for cancer nonprofits, you know, there’s a few out of out there.

 Uh, I can think of longevity, yeah.
 Is one, um, you know, a couple of and lung cancer because immunotherapies and Keytruda is so critical and there’s so much money around.
 And that, um, longevity is one there’s, there’s a couple more that are really pushing the envelope with research.
 Um, the multiple models, the Loma foundation is probably the premier cancer nonprofit in the space today.
 And they’ve been working in genetic cancer data for like five years, years now.
-So, you know, they’re, you know, they’re it, when it comes to, um, you know, research, but I’m telling you all you, non-profits out there.
-If you’re not thinking about data research specific to patients, um, you know, you’re going to be closing offices.
+So, you know, they’re, you know, they’re it, when it comes to research, but I’m telling you all you, non-profits out there.
+If you’re not thinking about data research specific to patients, you’re going to be closing offices.
 So for those, uh, patients who think about, you know, these nonprofits and what it all means, um, you know, it’s a new day and, um, the best way that you can contribute money is great.
-We know that there’s a million places to take it.
+We know that there are a million places to take it.
 I recommend donating to your local hospital, um, you know, to the doctor or, or cancer team that, that helped you.
-Um, but if you want to really get involved in, in non-profit work, you know, come to CancerLife, you know, engage on our platform and help other patients.
-I think that’s the best way moving forward.
+Um, but if you want to really get involved in non-profit work, you know, come to CancerLife, you know, engage on our platform and help other patients.
+I think that’s the best way of moving forward.
 Thank you.